Castle Films: Competitors

-The largest U.S. competitor of Castle Films was Official Films, until rival movie studios entered the marketplace, including Columbia Pictures and Warner Bros., and United Artists and 20th Century-Fox (both under the Ken Films brand name).
+The largest U.S. competitor of Castle Films was Official Films, founded in 1939.
+In the 1960s rival movie studios entered the marketplace: Columbia Pictures, then Warner Bros., United Artists, and 20th Century-Fox (all three releasing 8mm subjects under the Ken Films brand name).

 Legacy

-The complete inventory of Castle Films (more than 1,000 titles over 40 years) is listed in Scott MacGillivray's book Castle Films: A Hobbyist's Guide, ISBN 0-595-32491-6.
+The complete inventory of Castle Films (more than 1,000 titles over 40 years) is listed in Scott MacGillivray's book Castle Films: A Hobbyist's Guide.